 Tasks 5 – ISP Guidance

+T2WG discussions for Task 5 build on previous work lead by PG&E staff members to identify issues and propose improvements to the Industry Standard Practice Guidance Document.
+Throughout T2WG meetings, in a several task-specific phone meetings, the working group has discussed both issues and recommendations—especially where Task 5 overlaps with Task 1—and expects to continue developing recommendations to update the guidance document and ISP protocols

 This section provides an update on the Task 5 discussions to date and describes the working group’s proposed next steps for each task.

 T2WG Discussion

+PG&E staff members shared with T2WG two documents they had previously developed:

+Redline mark-up of existing ISP Guidance Document indicating issues with the document, and

+Statement of problems and recommendations.

-Through work preceding as well as working group discussions, T2WG participants developed a list of issues that need to be addressed for a revised ISP guidance document.
+Through review of these documents and working group discussions, T2WG participants developed a list of issues that need to be addressed for a revised ISP guidance document.
 These issues cover six main categories:

 Definitions